-As your business grows, you should consider insuring the people who play a key role in the ongoing success and profitability of your business.
+Protect your business revenue by insuring the people who play a key role in the ongoing success & profitability of your business.

 What are the benefits?

-If something was to happen to you or another key person (such as a key employee 1), and the insurance provider pays to the claim, the insurance payment could be used to:
+If something was to happen to you or another key person, and the insurance provider pays to the claim, the insurance payment could be used to:

 - offset a reduction in revenue, and